sqlxpert/aws-tag-sched-ops/readme.md

 * The TagSchedOpsAdminister policies authorize turning the AWS Lambda function on or off completely.

 * After logging in to the [AWS Web Console](https://signin.aws.amazon.com/console), navigate to [Rules](https://console.aws.amazon.com/cloudwatch/home#rules:) in the CloudWatch Events Console.
-Click  TagSchedOpsPerform10MinEventRule.
-On the next page, select Enable or Disable from the Actions pop-up menu near the top-right corner.
+Click the radio button to the left of TagSchedOpsPerform10MinEventRule, then select Enable or Disable from the Actions pop-up menu, which is to the right of the blue "Create rule" button.

 * Operations missed while the function was off will not occur when it is turned back on; there is no queue or backlog.